jcbsfilho/example-node-red-helper-test/README.md

 This is the example of Node-red unit and integration tests, based on the module node-red-node-test-helper.

-This example was made based on the `node-red-node-test-helper` module and there is a fork for the `github:jcbsfilho/node-red-node-test-helper` module.
-A tweak was made to httpNode to expose http in routes.
+This example was made based on the `node-red-node-test-helper` module and there is a fork for the `github module:jcbsfilho/node-red-node-test-helper` and made a change to expose httpin in routes.

 Link to module [node-red-node-test-helper](https://www.npmjs.com/package/node-red-node-test-helper).